ifeanyiih/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 - **1-memcpy.c**: A function that copies memory area.
 - **2-strchr.c**: A function that locates a character in a string.
 - **3-strspn.c**: gets the length of a prefix substring
+- **4-strpbrk.c**: A function that searches a string for any of a set of bytes